sisinflab/warprec/warprec/utils/config/README.md

 ...
 ```

-`NRoundsKCore`: Apply UserMin and ItemMin a fixed number of times.
-This is a simpler version of `IterativeKCore`, can be used in cases where convergence is not needed.
+`NRoundsKCore`: Applies `UserMin` and `ItemMin` for a fixed number of iterations.
+This is a simplified variant of `IterativeKCore`, appropriate when convergence is not required.

 ```yaml
 filtering: